-For areas where the Authority has not achieved its target the Authority along with its partners plans to continue to work with businesses and the community in order to improve the situation over the short to medium term.
+A period of warm weather over June / July 2018 gave rise to spate conditions and a significant rise in the number of emergency calls received for grass and woodland fires.
+For other areas where the Authority has not achieved its target, including road traffic collisions and special service calls, the Authority, along with its partners, plans to continue to work with businesses and the community in order to improve the situation over the short to medium term.

-The 2016/17 Revenue Budget and Financial Challenge
+The 2018/19 Revenue Budget and Financial Challenge